 Given the comparison between analytic and algebraic de Rham cohomology, we can combine the isomorphism \eqref{eq:comparison-dR-Deligne-canonical} with Proposition \ref{prop:C} and obtain a canonical isomorphism

-well-defined up to a power, which is multiplicative on exact sequences.
-The analogous statement holds for the compactly supported cohomology of $\mathbb{V}$.
+well defined up to a power, which is multiplicative on exact sequences.
+An analogous statement holds for the compactly supported cohomology of $\mathbb{V}$.
 The compatibility of the DRR isomorphism with duality (cf. Theorem \ref{thm:Groth-duality}) implies that \eqref{eq:GRR-dR-top} and its compactly supported counterpart are similarly compatible via Poincar\'e duality.
 This proves Proposition \ref{prop:det-dR-intro} from the Introduction, and answers the question of Saito and Terasoma in \cite[Remark, Section 6 (b), p.
 925]{Saito-Terasoma}.